cms-sw/genproductions/bin/MadGraph5_aMCatNLO/cards/production/13TeV/SMP_aTGC/README.md

 These cards are for the SMP aTGC analysis with full run-2 dataset.
 The process that we considered is WV semileptonic decay.

+We need MC samples for the following processes:

+1. WpWmToLpNujj
+2. WmWpToLmNujj
+3. WpZToLpNujj
+4. WmZToLmNujj
+5. ZWpToLpLmjj
+6. ZWmToLpLmjj

+We binned each process based on mWV mass.
+There are three mWV mass bins: 150-600, 600-800, and 800 to Inf.
+So, in total, we will have 18 independent samples.

 To get the cards first setup the environment and run the command

 ```bash